aghiles5/Texas-Holdem/README.md

 To compile and run the JUnit test cases (GameTest, PlayerTest, SavIOTest, and HandTest) download the latest junit and hamcrest jar files form the JUnit 4 repository (https://github.com/junit-team/junit4) and place a copy of each in the respective folders of the test files.
 Each case must first be compiled in the command line with:
 ```
-javac -cp .:junit-[].jar:hamcrest-core-[].jar *.java
+javac -cp .:junit-[].jar:hamcrest-core-[].jar [].java
 ```
-where the version of each file replaces the brackets.
+where the version of each file replaces the first two brackets and the name of the test .java file replaces the last.
 Once compiled, the tests are run with:
 ```
 java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore []
 ```